Yuval-Klechevsky/Devops-protfolio/README.md

 7. Deplyment

-Each step in this workflow is designed to ensure that the website is always working as expected , and it is buliding on the lastest version of the code that we deploy it and guarantee to the Gym staff the best smooth and clean experience
+Each step in this workflow is designed to ensure that the website is always working as expected , and it is buliding on the lastest version of the code that we deploy and guarantee to the GYM staff the best smooth and clean experience to manage subscriptions